 6.4.1 Disposition and Rehabilitation details (Primary predictor; Aim 2).
-Study teams at each site will utilize medical records to document evaluations performed before hospital discharge by a physical, occupational, speech therapist, and physiatrist and concordance between recommended and actual dispositions.
+Study teams at each site will utilize medical records to document evaluations performed and recommendations made before hospital discharge by a physical, occupational, speech therapist, and physiatrist.
 We will categorize discharge disposition into 1) Home, 2) inpatient acute or subacute rehabilitation, 3) Assisted Living Facility, 4) skilled nursing facility, 5) Long term acute care, or 6) hospice.
-For patients who receive any form of rehabilitation within 1 month of discharge, we will collect the duration, frequency, and the total number of therapy sessions attended.
+For patients who receive any form of rehabilitation within 1 month of discharge, we will collect the duration, frequency, type, and the total number of therapy sessions attended.